 My bedroom is my sanctuary – it’s the area where I intentionally create a calming energy and it’s also an area in which I create a “safe space” where there are no tense conversations or draining energy.
 There are a few tenets I’ve discovered really help create the perfect space for me, no matter where I live.

 Dishes can be in the sink, laundry can not be folded in the laundry room or living room but the “rule” I try to live by is not creating clutter in my bedroom.
 There’s nothing worse than having a bunch of clothes in a pile in the bedroom where you’re trying to create zen vibes.
 Actually.
 There is something worse.
 Getting into an unmade bed makes me feel less clean for some reason when I get in it.
 So I always, always make my bed – it might not be a perfectly made bed but even loosely fixing my sheets and duvet makes such a difference.

 Some people really love bold, deep or bright colors in their bedroom but for me when I think of the energy I want to create, the colors need to match that.
 I stick with neutrals, perhaps some pastels or a specific color palette of blues that remind me of the ocean.
+If you do want to incorporate blues somehow then there are some beautiful blue peel and stick wallpaper for walls that you can look into for convenience and aesthetic.
 According to the Moffitt Cancer Center, blues are a highly peaceful color that can help with stress management and encourage a sense of calm.

 Have a cozy blanket

 I recently got introduced to a weighted blanket, and it’s been incredibly calming for my anxiety.
 I tend to get anxious and worry so feeling bundled up and safe in a weighted blanket has really made such a difference.
 Even if you have a throw or a nice set of sheets (mine are from Brooklinen and absolutely so comfortable) that makes such a difference.

 Create grounding rituals